yl554/GDP_EconomicFreedomIndex/03-regression-analysis/regression-analysis.md

 `GovSpending` represents the amount spent by the government as a percentage of the GDP of the country.
 The distribution of government spending is generally symmmetric and unimodal.
-There are several outliers which have significantly higher government spending: with government spending either equal to or more than 100% of the country’s GDP.
 The mode of the distribution is around 25%.
 Since there is minimal skewing, we report the mean and standard deviation.
-The mean government spending is 33.87 and the distribution has a standard deviation of 15.52.
+The mean government spending is 33.87% of GDP and the distribution has a standard deviation of 15.52%.

 ![](regression-analysis_files/figure-gfm/Population-1.png)<!-- -->